-- 4. The Thermo Fisher Plan is a defined contribution, individual account, employee pension benefit plan under 29 U.S.C. § 1002(2)(A) and § 1002(34) and is subject to the provisions of ERISA pursuant to 29 U.S.C. § 1003(a). - 5.
-Defendant Thermo Fisher is a corporation organized under the laws of the State of Delaware.
-It is a publicly traded New York Stock Exchange company that supplies analytical instruments, life sciences solutions, specialty diagnostics, laboratory, pharmaceutical and biotechnology services.
-It maintains offices in South San Francisco and Carlsbad, California, among other national and international locations, and employs more than 30,000 individuals. - 6.
-Thermo Fisher is both the Plan sponsor under 29 U.S.C. § 1002(16)(B) and the Plan administrator under 29 U.S.C. § 1002(16)(A) with broad authority over the administration and management of the Plan. - 7.
-The Committee was created by Thermo Fisher to assist in the management of the Plan and was delegated with authority to, among other things, direct the trustee, T. Rowe Price Trust Company, with respect to the crediting and distribution of the Plan assets. - 8.
-Thermo Fisher and the Committee (together "Defendants") are both named fiduciaries of the Plan and each exercised discretionary authority and discretionary control over the management and administration of the Plan with respect to the matters alleged herein and were fiduciaries of the Plan within the meaning of 29 U.S.C. § 1002(21)(A).
+- 4. The Honeywell Plan is a defined contribution, individual account, employee pension benefit plan under 29 U.S.C. § 1002(2)(A) and § 1002(34) and is subject to the provisions of ERISA pursuant to 29 U.S.C. § 1003(a). - 5.
+Defendant Honeywell is a global technology and manufacturing company with offices in Torrance, California.
+Honeywell is both the Plan sponsor under 29 U.S.C. § 1002(16)(B) and, through its Vice President Human Resources, Compensation and Benefits, the

+Plan administrator under 29 U.S.C. § 1002(16)(A) with broad authority over the administration and management of the Plan and its assets.

-- 9. Plaintiff is a resident of California, was previously employed by Thermo Fisher in Carlsbad, California, and has been a participant of the Plan since 2021. - 10.
-The defendants sued by the fictitious names DOES 1 through 10, inclusive, are Plan fiduciaries unknown to Plaintiff who exercise or exercised discretionary authority or discretionary control respecting the management of the Plan, exercise or exercised authority or control respecting the management or disposition of its assets, or have or had discretionary authority or discretionary responsibility in the administration of the Plan and are responsible or liable in some manner for the conduct alleged in the complaint.
+- 6. Honeywell is a fiduciary of the Plan within the meaning of 29 U.S.C. § 1002(21)(A) because it exercised authority and control respecting the management and disposition of Plan assets and discretionary responsibility in the administration of the Plan with respect to the matters alleged herein. - 7.
+Plaintiff is a resident of California, was previously employed by Honeywell in Torrance, California, and until last year, was a participant in the Honeywell Plan whose account has been charged with a share of the Plan's administrative expenses. - The defendants sued by the fictitious names DOES 1 through 8.
+10, inclusive, are Plan fiduciaries unknown to Plaintiff who exercise or exercised discretionary authority or discretionary control respecting the management of the Plan, exercise or exercised authority or control respecting the management or disposition of its assets, or have or had discretionary discretionary authority or responsibility administration of the Plan and are responsible or liable in some manner for the conduct alleged in the complaint.
 Plaintiff will amend this complaint to allege the true names and capacities of such fictitiously named defendants when they are ascertained.
+Defendants Honeywell and DOES 1 through 10 are referred to as "Defendants."